-(9) that for each license, $1.50 of the fee is a filing fee that may be retained by the agent, except for the super sport license for which $5.00 of the fee is a filing fee that may be retained by the agent;
+(9) that for each license or lottery application, $1.50 of the fee is a filing fee that may be retained by the agent, except for the super sport license for which $5.00 of the fee is a filing fee that may be retained by the agent; and

-(10) that for licenses and tags issued where the Department does not receive any part of the fee, $1.50 may be charged as a filing fee and retained by the agent.
+(10) that for licenses, lottery applications, and tags issued where the Department does not receive any part of the fee, $1.50 may be charged as a filing fee and retained by the agent.

 (f) License agency.
 All persons or businesses who wish to serve as agents shall apply on forms provided by the Department.
 Except for the fee collected under subdivision (e)(9) of this section, all license fees collected by an agent are the property of the State of Vermont and shall be promptly paid to the State following the procedures established under subdivision (e)(6) of this section.